-- 5. In considering the appeal, the Academic Registrar will refer to the student's marks, any impaired performance form and the report from the relevant Programme or Review Board.
-The student shall be informed in writing of the decision with reasons within five working days of receipt of the complete appeal documentation from the student. - 6.
-Appeals that are not dismissed under paragraph 4 above shall be considered by the Dean of a Faculty other than the student's own.
+The student shall be informed in writing of the decision of the Academic Registrar with reasons within five working days of receipt of the complete appeal documentation from the student.

+7. Appeals that are not dismissed under paragraph 6 above shall be considered by the Dean of a Faculty other than the student's own.
 The Academic Registrar shall send the appeal documentation to the Chair of the Programme or Review Board or his/her nominee for written comment.
 The report on the appeal from the Chair of the Board shall be made available to the student for written comment if the student so wishes.
 The Dean shall decide in consultation with the Academic Registrar, on the basis of the evidence submitted by the student, the additional information referred to under paragraph 5 above, the Department's report and the comments of the student, on the action to be taken.
+The Dean may take one of the following decisions, taking into account both the strength of the case for appeal and whether good cause has been established for the delay in drawing the matters concerned to the University's attention:

-The Dean may take one of the following decisions: - (i) To dismiss the appeal in which case the student shall be given the reasons for the decision in writing.
+- (i) To dismiss the appeal in which case the student shall be given the reasons for the decision in writing.
 There shall be no further right of appeal against this decision. - (ii) To uphold the appeal where the report from the Chair of the Board supports the student's case, or the Chair of the Board is willing to accept the Dean's recommendation. - (iii) To refer the case for further investigation by an Academic Appeals Committee.